Flurdeh/Youtube-Resources/README.md

 # The Grand List of YouTube Resources
 So, you want you start making videos on YouTube, or you already are and are looking for more resources.
 This page is for you!
 This page is meant as a list of resources, guides, and other pointers to get you a good start for making videos. **Note that I will not be helping you pirate anything.
 All links provided here are to their official, legal websites.**

-This page is maintained by [Flurdeh](https://twitter.com/Flurdeh), if you have anything to add shoot me a message on Twitter.
+This page is maintained by [Flurdeh](https://twitter.com/Flurdeh), if you have anything to add shoot me a message on Twitter or make a pull request.

 # Screen Recording Software
 If you want to record a video game on your computer, or just your computer in general.
 You will need a screen recorder.
 Honestly, there really are very few choices that are worth considering.